Israeli strikes leave Iran few security options

 Videos posted by Iranians on social media showed smoke billowing from Iran’s largest uranium enrichment facility at Natanz as well as destruction of residential buildings in two dozen affluent neighborhoods of Tehran where top commanders and scientists lived.

-Iranian media reported the killing of Hossein Salami, the commander of the Islamic Revolutionary Guard Corps (IRGC), as well as the armed forces chief of staff Mohammad Bagheri.
+Iranian media reported the killing of Hossein Salami, the commander of the Islamic Revolutionary Guard Corps, as well as armed forces chief of staff Mohammad Bagheri.
 A top aide to Ayatollah Khamenei, Ali Shamkhani, a former admiral in charge of nuclear negotiations with the U.S., was also reportedly killed in his home.

 Several of Iran’s top nuclear scientists – including Fereydoun Abbasi, the former head of Iran’s civilian nuclear power organization, who survived a previous Israeli assassination attempt – were also killed.